-Magnesium is an important part of the more than 300 enzymes found in your body.
-These enzymes are involved in processes that help to regulate many bodily functions, including the production of energy, body protein and muscle contractions.
-Magnesium also plays a role in maintaining healthy bones and a healthy heart.
+Magnesium is an important part of more than 300 enzymes found in your body.
+These enzymes help the body with a variety of functions.
+For example, blood sugar control and muscle and nerve function all require magnesium.
+This mineral also is needed for healthy bones and a healthy heart.

-Magnesium is a major mineral, meaning higher amounts are needed compared to trace minerals, such as zinc or iron.
+Magnesium is a major mineral.
+This means higher amounts are needed compared to trace minerals, such as zinc or iron.
 The amount of magnesium required daily depends on a person's age and gender.
-For example, females who are 19 years and older (and not pregnant) need 310 to 320 milligrams daily; whereas males of the same age should strive for 400 to 420 milligrams per day.
+For example, females who are 19 years and older (and not pregnant) need 310 milligrams to 320 milligrams daily; whereas males of the same age should strive for 400 milligrams to 420 milligrams per day.
+Many Americans do not consume the recommended amount of magnesium.

-It's best to get nutrients, like magnesium, from food sources whenever possible, since they provide additional health benefits.
-Many of the foods that are good sources of magnesium are under-consumed by most Americans.
+It's best to get magnesium from food sources whenever possible.
+Food sources provide additional health benefits such as fiber, protein and other nutrients.
 Foods rich in magnesium include green leafy vegetables, whole grains, beans and nuts.
-Milk and yogurt also provide magnesium, as do fortified foods, such as some breakfast cereals.
+Milk and yogurt also provide magnesium.

 Because magnesium supplements can interact with some medications, it's important to discuss the need for a dietary supplement with a health care provider before taking one.

 People with certain health conditions, including celiac disease or Type 2 diabetes, may have lower levels of magnesium in their diets.
-Working with a registered dietitian nutritionist (RD or RDN) can help with the management of those conditions.
-Plus, an RDN can develop a personalized eating plan that meets your nutrient needs.
-Use our Find a Nutrition Expert tool to locate a registered dietitian nutritionist in your area or one that provides telehealth services.
+Working with a registered dietitian nutritionist (RD or RDN) can help with the management of these conditions.
+Plus, an RDN can help you develop a personalized eating plan to meet your nutrient needs.

 Find a Nutrition Expert